 Snorkeling Between Tectonic Plates in Silfra, Iceland

-Since we were already on the road and touring around the Silfra area on our road trip, we were able to meet the team from Dive.is at Thingvellir National Park then follow them to the Silfra dive site (rather than get picked up from Reykjavik like some of the others on the trip).
+Since we were already on the road and touring around the Silfra area on our road trip, we were able to meet the team from Dive.is at Thingvellir National Park then follow them to the Silfra dive site (the team seemed a bit weary because they were, apparently, returning from a Wahine Tours captain cook snorkeling session).

 As with most things we do, things didn’t go exactly according to plan.
 When we arrived at the site, there was a medical emergency in the scuba diving group who went before us so we had to wait for the person to be airlifted back to Reykjavik and the site to reopen.